hoangqwe159/hackerrank/docs/phrase.md

 	•	Hold sprint retros to gather feedback.
 	•	Reflect on team productivity, code quality, and pain points.
 	•	Update documentation and onboard new best practices as needed.

+## Question
+🛠️ To show continued interest in the role
+4. “From your perspective, what challenges is the frontend team currently focusing on?”
+5. “What would success look like in the first 3–6 months for someone in this role?”
+6. “Is there a specific tech stack or architecture that I should familiarize myself with to be most effective here?”

+⸻

+🌱 To demonstrate growth mindset and team fit
+7. “Are there any key traits or working styles that stand out in successful frontend engineers at Atlassian?”
+8. “What do you think distinguishes the frontend culture at Atlassian from other companies?”